 Blue Beard: “I’ll set it to this battle power figure.”

-The anime adds a few more notes about “kiri”, the unit of energy used by Bobbidi and co.
+The TV series adds a few more notes about “kiri”, the unit of energy used by Bobbidi and co.
 After Bobbidi measures Son Goku’s energy, Dabra remarks that 1 or 2 planets can be destroyed with 200-300 kiri (this is also mentioned in Daizenshuu 7).
 Later on, Dabra boasts that not even 4,000 kiri is enough to defeat him.
 Both of these extra kiri lines are inserted into conversations that are otherwise identical to their manga counterparts.

 Dragon Ball Z Episode 223 — Clip #1